Skip to Content

 • Next: Click to temporarily store the configuration for this step and continue to the next step.
 The configuration will not be saved until you click the Finished button on the last step.

 The Google Sheets connector uses the Google Sheets API v4.
-Refer to the API documentation for information on the schema fields and practices for manipulating Google Sheets.
+Refer to the API documentation for information on the schema nodes and fields.

 • Request: